jkhoel/rust/wasm/examples/wasm-next-demo/README.md

 Wasm-Pack is part of the [rust-wasm](https://github.com/rustwasm/team) group.
 You can find more info by visiting that repo!

 It then uses a small NextJS webapp to demo the WASM functions we have written.

-## Usage

-### Client-side
-This project shows two patterns for using WebAssembly modules client-side with Next;

-- Using a Context to share the WASM library to any children
-- Importing and initializing (`wasm.default()`) the library inside the same component

 ## Development: WASM